Call or Text (802) 865-0201

-On this page, you will find all of the tasks and required forms that you need to complete in order to attend classes this coming January for the spring 2018 term at Champlain.
+Welcome to your new life!
+We’ll help you get started.
+On this page you will find all of the tasks and required forms that you need to complete in order to attend classes this coming January for the Spring 2020 term at Champlain.

 Please be sure to review all of the steps, as there are a few here that pertain to billing that are not listed in your Admitted Student Welcome packet on the “Taking Care of Essentials” page.

-If you have difficulty activating your Champlain account, contact the Computer Helpdesk at (802) 860-2710 or email@example.com.
+If you have difficulty activating your Champlain account, contact the Computer Helpdesk at 802.860.2710 or firstname.lastname@example.org.Link to this FAQ

 FOR FIRST-YEAR STUDENTS STARTING IN JANUARY:

-All first-year students are housed in one of our stunning, completely restored Victorian-era mansion residence halls.
-Everywhere you want to be is close at hand, including beautiful downtown Burlington, and each is fully loaded with all the amenities, including ultra-fast wireless internet access and laundry facilities.
-Go to our Housing Request page to find out how to fill out the "Incoming Student Housing Selection Preference Form" on The Housing Director website .
-Housing assignments will be available through The Housing Director website beginning on January 8, 2018.
+All first-year students are housed in one of our stunning, restored Victorian-era mansion residence halls.
+Everywhere you want to be is close at hand, including beautiful downtown Burlington, and each residence hall is fully loaded with all the amenities, including ultrafast wireless internet access and laundry facilities.
+Go to our Housing Request page for directions on how to complete the Housing Preference Form.
+Please complete the form by December 1 or as soon as possible for the best selection.
+Housing assignments will be available through The Housing Director beginning January 6, 2020 for those students who have completed their housing request form.

 FOR TRANSFER STUDENTS STARTING IN JANUARY WHO WOULD LIKE CAMPUS HOUSING: